Inepsa/Gilded-Convert/readme.md

 # Shared for the VORP community

 This script is incredibly handy and we use it for literally hundreds of items on our live server.
+Makes an item usable, upon use it takes a set list of items from the inventory, and then gives a set list of items.
 Provided in the CFG is a tiny snippet of what we use to give you ideas.
 Any ideas to improve the code are more than welcome!

 Feel free to edit or use any part of the script as long as you give credit where due.